rancher/rancher-docs/versioned_docs/version-2.13/api/workflows/projects.md

 EOF
 ```

-Use `metadata.generateName` to ensure a unique project ID, but note that `kubectl apply` does not work with `metadata.generateName`, so `kubectl create` must be used instead.
+To ensure a unique project ID, use `metadata.generateName`, but note that `kubectl apply` does not work with `metadata.generateName`, so `kubectl create` must be used instead.
+Alternatively, specifying the `metadata.name` is allowed, but will get denied if there already exists a project with that name.

+The field `spec.displayName` is the name used for the project in the UI.
+The field `metadate.name` will be used in it's absence.

 Set `metadata.namespace` and `spec.clusterName` to the ID for the cluster the project belongs to.

-If you create a project through a cluster member account, you must include the annotation, `field.cattle.io/creatorId`, and set it to the cluster member account's user ID.
+If you create a project through a cluster member account and want that account to be able to access the project, you must include the annotation `field.cattle.io/creatorId`, and set it to the cluster member account's user ID.

 ```bash
 kubectl create -f - <<EOF